ets-labs/python-dependency-injector/docs/providers/index.rst

 Providers
 =========

-Providers are strategies of accessing objects.
-They define how particular objects are provided.
+Providers help you to define how objects are created.
+They manage objects lifetime and their dependencies.

-Every provider is callable (implements ``__call__()``).
-Every call to provider instance returns provided result, according to the providing strategy of particular provider.
+Each provider is a callable.
+You call the provider like a function when you need to create an object or call a function.
+Provider calls all dependent providers to retrieve the dependencies and injects them.

-Current documentation section consists from description of standard providers library and some useful information like overriding of providers and writing of custom providers.
+Any of the providers can be overridden by another provider.
+When provider is overridden it calls to the overriding provider.
+This helps in testing or overriding API clients with stubs for dev or stage environment.

 Providers package API docs - :py:mod:`dependency_injector.providers`